twitchyliquid64/subshard/README.md

  - [ ] Code cleanup around proxy initialization and Authentication.
  - [ ] Support for Client certificate authentication.
  - [ ] Automated testing for important security features, rather than me manually testing each release.
- - [ ] Salt the password in the db.
+ - [ ] Salt the password in configuration.
  - [ ] More security features!